EU and Côte d’Ivoire Fisheries Partnership Agreement

 What are the major implications for exporting countries?

-The new protocol to the FPA with Côte d’Ivoire is in line with the objectives of the interim Economic Partnership Agreement (EPA) between the EU and Côte d’Ivoire aimed at promoting trade in goods between the two Parties.
+The new protocol to the FPA with Côte d’Ivoire is in line with the objectives of the interim Economic Partnership Agreement (EPA) between the EU and Côte d’Ivoire aimed at promoting trade in goods between them.

 Background